SlexAxton/jQuery.dojo/README.md

 This brings all the greatness of dojo to jQuery!

-Us it just like dojo, but put jQuery in-front.
+Use it just like dojo, but put jQuery in-front.